-What people have said about Reprogramming the City and its mission of repurposing urban objects for new use:
+Here is what people have said about Reprogramming the City and its mission of adaptive reuse through repurposing and reimagining the function of urban assets:

-Reprogramming the City reveals how cities around the world are reimagining and repurposing existing urban assets to benefit residents by doing more with what cities already have.
+Reprogramming the City reveals how cities around the world are employing adaptive reuse by reimagining and repurposing existing urban assets to benefit residents by doing more with what they already have.

-From billboards in Lima, Peru repurposed to generate clean drinking water, to bus shelters in Umeå, Sweden that swapped their advertising lights for anti-SADD light therapy tubes to give commuters a mood boost during dark winter months, Reprogramming the City uncovers a new spirit of urban repurposing and reuse that is transforming cities around the world.
+From billboards in Lima, Peru repurposed to generate clean drinking water, to bus shelters in Umeå, Sweden that swapped their advertising lights for anti-SADD light therapy tubes.
+The new lights give commuters a mood boost during dark winter months, Reprogramming the City uncovers a new spirit of urban repurposing and reuse that is transforming cities around the world.

 Reprogramming the City features over 40 richly-illustrated projects from numerous cities across 17 countries.
 The book offers an unparalleled collection of real-world examples of how existing urban elements are being reimagined to perform alternate functions, or assume entirely new roles in the city.

-Organized into the thematic chapters of Food and Water, Housing and Shelter, Health and Wellbeing, Energy and Ecology and Renewal and Recovery, this book shows how the full range of human needs can be realized from the assets cities already have in place.
+The book is organized into the thematic chapters of Food and Water, Housing and Shelter, Health and Wellbeing, Energy and Ecology and Renewal and Recovery, showing how the full range of human needs can be realized from the assets cities already have in place through adaptive reuse.

 Reprogramming the City features: